 We are often asked if a particular country is over- or under-performing in economic growth.
 As one executive told us: “it’s all about macro”.

 After carefully defining economic growth, we find that among large countries, China is the superior performer over the past 25 years.
-The United States, the European Union, and Japan are growing above expectations.
+The United States and the European Union grow slightly above expectations.
 Russia and Brazil are under-performers.

 In this post we look at the detailed analysis of economic growth and the performance of all countries.